 We will only seize a vehicle if this is the only way we can investigate a waste crime, examples of this include where –

-Any vehicles seized by the Council will be held for up to 15 working days, whilst being investigated and the council notification of any action taken to this effect is notified to Humberside Police and the vehicle's registered keeper (if applicable).
+Any vehicles seized by the Council will be held for 15 working days, whilst being investigated and the council notification of any action taken to this effect is notified to Humberside Police and the vehicle's registered keeper (if applicable).

 Where a prosecution has been started the Council may retain the vehicle for the duration of the prosecution and a Magistrate will decide whether the vehicle is to be returned to its owner, or surrendered for sale or destruction.